Manoj-M-97/Hangman/README.md

 The game has an option to continue to another game or end it.
 It takes care of the wrong entries by the user.

+Libraries used:
+- Random
+This is a library which allows to generate numbers in random.

 To Run:
 python3 hangman.py